choleraehyq/huroutine/README.md

 The channel.h/channel.c are the channel library used to deliver variable between two huroutine.
 Attention: what the channel deliver is pointer, so make sure the memory pointer points to is always accessed.
 Don't use this to deliver a local variable.

-The uthread.h/uthread.c are the source of the toy preemptive user-thread library, it is also based on the coroutine library above.
-I implement the library with sigaction and posix timer.
-The schedule algorithm is the simple round-robin algorithm too.
-Now the perform of this libray is very bad, it is only can be used.
-It's switch efficiency is extremely low.

 The main.c is the demo of the librarys.
-The huroutine\_test() is the demo function of the former two librarys and the uthread\_test() is the demo function of the latter library.
+The huroutine\_test() is the demo function of the former two librarys.